 Much like the direction those students recommend for the Illini Energy Dashboard, F&S is working toward a broader impact for the ECIP awards.
 Launched in FY13, the ECIP awards share the savings from energy conservation in buildings with the building occupants.
 This program includes the Energy Advancement Category for rewarding building occupants who helped contribute to energy conservation through participating in some of the centrally managed conservation efforts, such as retrocommissioning.
 ECIP also includes the Occupant Action Category for rewarding building occupants who achieved energy reductions through the personal actions of building occupants and through department funded conservation projects.

-F&S will continue to promote energy conservation under the ECIP program, through a consistent annual communication program.
+F&S will continue to promote energy conservation under the ECIP program, through a consistent annual communication program, in cooperation with iSEE.
 The existing program includes an annual announcement of the eight winning buildings during Campus Sustainability Day in October, building specific presentations to deliver the award plaque and alert the building occupants during spring, and facility upgrade projects using the incentive funding awarded during the spring and summer.
 The expansion envisioned for this program is to create a consistent messaging campaign about energy conservation for campus, using the ECIP as the base message.
 This includes educational materials about how various user groups on campus can reduce energy demand, a consistent messaging system throughout the year, and updates to previously established energy reports and messages to reflect ECIP.
 To summarize annual progress in this area, campus could produce an annual report on the overall energy conservation program.

 Consider Decentralized Energy Billing